 If you are pregnant, too much caffeinated coffee can lead to negative gestational outcomes, including pregnancy loss .
 The mechanism behind this effect is still in question, and again, there is a threshold and it is unique to each mother.
 Some women are not as sensitive to caffeine as others naturally, and some have built a tolerance prior to pregnancy that provides a protective effect for the fetus .

 Because of this, some studies question the existence of a “safe” gestational dose currently set at 300 mg/day (approximately 2 cups of coffee) .
-This may be safe for people who were drinking more than 2 cups daily before pregnancy, but would not be recommended for those who were not coffee drinkers before pregnancy.
-Switching to decaf during pregnancy may be a safer bet.
+This may be safe for people who drank more than 2 cups daily before pregnancy.
+We wouldn’t recommend it to those who were not coffee drinkers before pregnancy.
+A switch to decaf during pregnancy may be a safer bet.

 I don’t like coffee.
 What else could I do to support my liver health?

 There are many healthy choices you can make to boost your liver health without starting a new coffee habit.